-- 12.1.2 The age given of every person on board should be that on the day which the race or cruise-in company starts. - 12.1.3 The crew list normally gives sufficient information to meet the requirements of the immigration authorities in addition to supplying the information required by Sail Training International Group. - 12.1.4 Unless previously agreed with the Race Committee, completed Crew Lists must be emailed to the STI Race Office by no later than 12 hours before the official fleet undocking time as published in the Advance Notice and Arrival Arrangements.
+- 12.1.2 The completed approved official race Crew List shall be provided to the Race Committee Office in electronic format. - 12.1.3 The age given of every person on board should be that on the day which the race or cruise-in company starts. - 12.1.4 Unless previously agreed with the Race Committee, completed Crew Lists must be emailed to the STI Race Office or uploaded on the Tall Ships Gateway, not less than 12 hours before the official fleet undocking time as published in the Advance Notice and Arrival Arrangements.
 Failure to do so will incur a Standard Time Penalty (see RULE 27.2) or lead to disqualification.